"LET YOUR WATCHWORD BE ORDER AND YOUR BEACON BEAUTY."

 Raised in rural towns in the Mountain West, I was exposed to two of my most important influences—modern music and Slavic culture—only thanks to the advent of home Internet.
 Online I found inspirations and influences that would have been much less open to the small-town kid of any other era—Slavic music and culture, avant-garde classical music, obscure science fiction, eclectic modern visual art and guilty-pleasure indie hipster music.

 My late grandpa Charles P. Wahlquist once told me that if I wanted to really make a difference, I should be a teacher.
 I realized that to be the composer and teacher I want to be, I would need to get all the education I could.
-Education has been an important priority me—I earned a Bachelor of Musical Arts degree from BYU-Idaho (2009) in Jazz Studies (Piano) with a minor in Russian; and a Master of Music degree from BYU (2013) in composition.
+Education has been an important priority me—I earned a Bachelor of Musical Arts degree from Brigham Young University-Idaho (2009) in Jazz Studies (Piano) with a minor in Russian; and a Master of Music degree from Brigham Young University (2013) in composition, and a Doctor of Musical Arts degree in composition at Arizona State University (2017).
+I worked as a part-time theory/dictation teaching assistant during my graduate studies starting in 2010.

 I have continued to study music and Russian culture in college.
 From 2004-2006 I served as an LDS missionary in the Russia St. Petersburg Mission, including time in the cities of St. Petersburg, Kaliningrad, Petrozavodsk and Pskov.
 I'm fluent in Russian as a second language.
 My professional ties and involvement in Russian culture were strengthened by the recent Karelian Soundscapes project and ongoing research into Russian composers and musical traditions.